Washington College: Alumni

-Alumni of Washington College includes two Governors of Maryland, a Governor of Delaware, four United States Senators, seven members of the United States House of Representatives, and nine State senators.
-Outside of the world of politics, nine alums of Washington College played at least one game in Major League Baseball, including Jake Flowers, who was on two World Series winning teams.
+Alumni of Washington College include two Governors of Maryland, a Governor of Delaware, four United States Senators, seven members of the United States House of Representatives, and nine State senators.
+Outside of the world of politics, nine alumni of Washington College played at least one game in Major League Baseball, including Jake Flowers, who was on two World Series winning teams.
 John Emory, the namesake of Emory University and Emory & Henry College, graduated from Washington College.
 Several alumni were successful writers including James M. Cain and Đỗ Nguyên Mai.
 Mary Adele France, who was the first president of St. Mary's College of Maryland, and Robert K. Crane, who discovered sodium-glucose cotransport, both found success in academia.
 H. Lawrence Culp Jr. has found success in business as the CEO of Danaher Corporation and the CEO of General Electric.